abriscos/ArcGIS-Portfolio/README.md

-# ArcGIS Portfolio
+# GIS Portfolio

-This portfolio includes examples of the work I've done with ArcGIS.
+This portfolio includes examples of the work I've done with GIS.
 Currently, it primarily includes maps made as part of my coursework for my GIS with a Concentration in Environmental Analysis Certificate from San Francisco State University, as well as an example of a project from my Introduction to GIS and GPS for Scientists course from University of California, San Diego.

 ## Cartographic Design for GIS (SFSU)